Scott Walker (singer): Collaborations

 As a record producer and guest performer, Walker worked with a number of artists and bands, including Pulp, Ute Lemper, Sunn O))), and Bat for Lashes.

+Personal life

+Walker was survived by his daughter, Nicola Lee, from his marriage to Mette Teglbjaerg, which ended in divorce, and his granddaughter, Emmi-Lee, who lives with her mother in Denmark.

+An only child, Walker was always reclusive and reluctant to discuss his private life.
+"He suffered depression, drank too much, took too many drugs and, like many of the great musicians of the 1960s, went missing in action", reported Simon Hattenstone in 2012.
+"He rarely talks to the media" and "has come across as sombre and taciturn."
+When asked, Walker agreed that he had found fame hard to deal with.
+"Well, I was an intense young guy."

 Death

 Walker died at the age of 76 in London on March 22, 2019.
-His death was announced three days later by his record company 4AD, which announced cancer as the cause of death and called him "a unique and challenging titan at the forefront of British music".
-Tributes included those from Thom Yorke, Marc Almond, and Neil Hannon.
+His death was announced three days later by his record company 4AD, which announced cancer as the cause of death, while calling him "a unique and challenging titan at the forefront of British music" and summarising his career highlights online.
+Tributes included those from Thom Yorke, Marc Almond and Neil Hannon.